dwyl/product-owner-guide/readme.md

 ## What are priority labels?

 We have 5 priority labels.
-Issues are worked on in priority order from 1 down to 5\. priority 1 is reserved for emergency use e.g. the live site crashing.
-In most situations when there are no open priority 1 issues, priority 2 issues are therefore the first ones to be worked on.
-Whilst at the other end of the scale a priority 5 could be used for an idea for a new feature that's not been fully outlined yet.
+Issues are worked on in priority order from 1 down to 5\. `priority-1` is reserved for emergency use e.g. the live site crashing.
+In most situations when there are no open `priority-1` issues, `priority-2` issues are therefore the first ones to be worked on.
+Whilst at the other end of the scale a `priority-5` could be used for an idea for a new feature that's not been fully outlined yet.

 ## The lifecycle of an issue